-Floodrisk Areas
+Additional Floodrisk Areas

-As discussed above, most of the Sackville River and McCabe and Webber Lakes have been included within the federal/provincial flood reduction program.
+Most of the Sackville River and McCabe and Webber Lakes have been included within the federal/provincial flood reduction program.
 The anticipated continuation of development and the occurrence of flooding in the Beaver Bank area indicate that additional watercourses should be considered for inclusion in this program.

-P-81 It shall be the intention of Council, in the interests of orderly development and public safety, to encourage and co-operate with senior levels of government in the development of floodplain mapping for the Beaver Bank River.
+P-81 It shall be the intention of Council, in the interests of orderly development and public safety, to undertake the development of floodplain mapping for the Beaver Bank River.
 Upon completion of any floodplain mapping, Council shall review this Plan in order to implement more appropriate development controls.
+(RC-Apr29/25;E-May26/25)